lunasai/rfatimeline/docs/sbr-calculation.md

 3) Unused months and additional compensation

 - `monthsElapsedFromOutplacementStart = monthsBetween(outplacementStartDate, exitDate)`
+- Calculate `outplacementEndDate = outplacementStartDate + entitlementMonths`
+- If `exitDate >= outplacementEndDate` or exit is in the last month of outplacement, then `remainingFullOutplacementMonths = 0` (all months used)
-- `remainingFullOutplacementMonths = max(0, entitlementMonths - monthsElapsedFromOutplacementStart)`
+- Otherwise: `remainingFullOutplacementMonths = max(0, entitlementMonths - monthsElapsedFromOutplacementStart)`
+- Extract base monthly salary: `baseMonthlySalary = (yearlySalary / 1.08) / 12` (extract base from yearly which includes holiday, then convert to monthly)
-- `additionalComp = 0.5 × monthlySalary × remainingFullOutplacementMonths`
+- `additionalComp = 0.5 × baseMonthlySalary × remainingFullOutplacementMonths`

 If the employee uses the full outplacement period or exits after it ends, `additionalComp = 0`.